 Benefits, tradeoffs, and timing of global fishery recovery

-Christopher Costello, Dan Ovando, Tyler Clavelle, Kent Strauss, Ray Hilborn, Trevor Branch, Mike Melnychuk, Steve Gaines, Cody Szuwalski, Others?
+Christopher Costello, Dan Ovando, Tyler Clavelle, Kent Strauss, Ray Hilborn, Trevor A. Branch, Mike Melnychuk, Steve Gaines, Cody Szuwalski, Others?

 [Target Journal: Science (Report), <2,500 words including references.]

-Abstract: We compile datad from >5,200 fisheries worldwide, representing 69% of global catch, to estimate the country-by-country benefits of alternative approaches to recovering depleted fisheries.
-Unlike previous studies, which lump global fisheries into a single stock, we, w separately estimate recovery benefits by fishery, and disentangle benefits accruing to (1) livelihoods of fishermen, (2) provision of food and protein, and (3) conservation of fish in the ocean.
-Among other novel methodological contributions, we estimate unique recovery targets and trajectories for each fishery, calculate the year-by-year effects of alternative recovery approaches, and we model how different reform institutions could have differential effects on fish prices and costs.
-Our results point to a substantial triple-bottom-line, but highly spatially heterogeneous effects of recovering global fisheries.
-Across countries and relative to status quo trends, we,estimate a median increasein fisheries profit of 42%, a median increase in food provision of of 19%, and a median increase in biomass of fish in the sea of 16.5%.
-We also find that institutional reforms that increase the efficiency of fisheries are likely to have more significant effects on profits than will the single-mindedminded focus on recovery to biomass targets.
+Abstract: Data from >5,200 fisheries worldwide, representing 69% of global catch, were used to estimate the country-by-country benefits of alternative approaches to recovering depleted fisheries.
+We estimate recovery benefits for each fishery separately for livelihoods of fishermen, provision of food and protein, and conservation of fish in the ocean.
+We estimate unique recovery targets and trajectories for each fishery, calculate the year-by-year effects of alternative recovery approaches, and model how governance changes could change fish prices and costs.
+Impacts vary by country, but we find that compared to current exploitation rates we could obtain global increases of 42% in fisheries profit, 19% in food production, and 17% in fish biomass.
+We also find that institutional reforms that improve fisheries efficiency would increase profits more than restoring fisheries to biomass targets.

-Less than a decade has passed since the infamous prediction that all global fisheries could collapse by 2048 (Worm et al., 2006).
-While subsequent contributions to the literature provide a more nuanced picture of the biological status of global fisheriesthe implication of Worm et al. (2006) remains: The oceans will provide far less food, livelihoods, and biodiversity than their potential unless deliberate recovery actions are taken.
+Less than a decade has passed since the widely cited projection that all global fisheries could collapse by 2048 (Worm et al., 2006).
+While subsequent contributions to the literature provide a more nuanced picture of the biological status of global fisheries, (Worm et al. 2009, Worm and Branch 2012, Branch et al. 2011, Costello et al. 2012), the implication of Worm et al. (2006) remains: The oceans will provide far less food, livelihoods, and biodiversity than their potential unless deliberate recovery actions are taken.

-While this grim generalization has been supported by recent estimates (Sunken Billions and Sumaila et al.), there is also strong evidence that some fisheries, indeed some entire countries, have already undertaken effective reforms to place their fisheries on a better track (Worm et al, 2009; others).
+While this grim generalization has been supported by recent estimates (Sunken Billions and Sumaila et al.), there is also strong evidence that some entire countries have already undertaken effective reforms to place their fisheries on a better track (Worm et al, 2009; others) and overfishing has largely been eliminated in those countries.
 These reforms span a range of approaches, from scientifically informed harvest control rules to institutional reforms that restructure the incentives in a fishery to favor long term profits.
 In many cases these changes have successfully reduced fishing effort to more sustainable levels and resulted in the recovery of overfished stocks (1, 2) (Hilborn & Ovando 2014, Costello et al. 2008).
 These cases of successful management contain lessons that can be applied more broadly and also suggest that the potential gains from additional reforms may be highly heterogeneous among fisheries, nations and specific policies for reform.
 Yet, none of these important insights can be gleaned from simple aggregate estimates of global fishery recovery.